 Recap / Asterix at the Olympic Games

-humanly well, in fact.
-Asterix accuses them of using the Magic Potion, and in response, the Romans stick out their tongues - blue tongues.
-Asterix reveals that blue food coloring was added to the cauldron, and with their cheating exposed, the Romans are disqualified.
-As the only athlete not to take Magic Potion, Asterix is declared the winner.
-The Gauls return to their village and have their feast, and Asterix confides to Getafix that he gave his Palm of Victory to someone with more need.
+humanly well, in fact, as they lap Asterix and all cross the finish line at exactly the same time.
+Getafix files a formal accusation of cheating against them, alleging that they are doped to the gills on magic potion.
+Asterix defiantly sticks out his tongue at the Romans, who respond by sticking out their tongues - which have all turned blue.
+Getafix reveals that blue food coloring was added to the cauldron, and with their cheating exposed, the Romans are disqualified.
+As the only athlete not to take magic potion, Asterix is declared the winner.
+The Gauls return to their village (though not before another encounter with the pirates, with the usual results) and have their feast, and Asterix confides to Getafix that he gave his Palm of Victory to someone with more need.
 In Rome, Gaius Veriambitius and Gluteus Maximus present the Palm of Victory and reap rewards from Caesar.

 Note: This book marks the debut of the Gaulish village's oldest inhabitant, Geriatrix.